Flyer (New-Gen)

-Flyer (Jude Jackson) is a fictional character, a superhero appearing in American comic books published by Marvel Comics.
+Flyer (Jude Jackson) is a superhero appearing in American comic books published by Marvel Comics.
 The character appears in the NEW-GEN comic books.
 Created by Chris Matonti, J.D.
 Matonti, and Julia Coppola, he first appeared in NEW-GEN #1 (2010).
 He is a founding member of the A.P.N.G., and gained his powers when Deadalus released a nanobot plague on the world of New-Gen.

 Fictional character biography

 Early life

 Jude was born in the utopian world of New-Gen, an environment in which almost every single aspect is controlled by nanotechnology.
 He was a small child when Deadalus, apprentice and colleague of the de facto ruler of New-Gen, went rogue and released an enormous quantity of biologically manipulative nanobots on the population.
 He was one of the children infected by the tiny robots, radically altering his physical form.
 He grew a pair of large, bat-like wings as a result of his infection.
 Gabriel took him in as a student and member of the A.P.N.G. as a means to ensure his safety and his ability to use his powers for good.